122P/de Vico: Orbit

 Comet 122P/de Vico completes a single orbit once every 74 years or so, which is inclined to the ecliptic by 85 degrees.
-Its closest approach to the Sun is about 0.659 AU on every perihelion.
+Its closest approach to the Sun is about 0.66 AU on every perihelion.
 The comet's minimum orbit intersection distance (MOID) to Earth is approximately 0.317 AU.

 Daniel Kirkwood in 1884 noticed that the comet shares elements with comet 12P/Pons–Brooks.
 He suggested that 122P had calved off Pons–Brooks some centuries prior.
 Later he identified the two comets' capture into their elliptical orbits (or their parent body's capture) with their shared aphelion close to Neptune in 991 CE.
 In 1979, Ichiro Hasegawa tentatively identified a comet observed in May 1391 as a previous apparition of 122P.

-The comet's next perihelion is predicted to occur sometime in October 2069.
+122P/de Vico's next perihelion is predicted to occur around 14–21 October 2069.
+It will pass about 0.8 AU from Earth.

-On 3 December 2153, the comet will pass about 0.694 AU from Uranus.
+On 30 December 2153, the comet will pass about 0.694 AU from Uranus.

 Physical characteristics

+Chemical composition

 Spectroscopic observations taken from the McDonald Observatory in October 1995 has allowed the detection of various chemicals outgassing from the comet while it was 0.66 AU from the Sun.
 Emission lines of carbon (C_{2} and C_{3}), cyanogen (CN), hydrocarbon (CH), and amide (NH_{2}) molecules were detected.
 In addition, traces of carbon disulfide (CS_{2}) molecules were also detected in the ultraviolet and visible spectra, however nitrogen (N^{+}_{2}) ions were noticeably not present in its coma.
+Spectroscopic measurements obtained from McDonald Observatory showed that its N14/N15 ratio (alongside that of 153P/Ikeya–Zhang) were approximately half the value to that of the Earth's atmosphere, noticeably different to those obtained from C/1995 O1 (Hale–Bopp) and (LINEAR), suggesting the existence of an unknown parent compound for the cyanogen (CN) commonly detected from comets.

 An independent spectroscopic observation from the Bisei Astronomical Observatory has determined that 122P/de Vico is one of the most gas-rich comets ever known.
 Although its chemical composition is roughly similar to 1P/Halley (including its observed two-way rotational temperature of detected carbon molecules), its gas-to-dust ratio is 10 times higher, which is comparable to that of 23P/Brorsen–Metcalf.

+Potential meteor shower

+Analysis of data from Ulysses and the Pioneer Venus Orbiter detected distortions on the interplanetary magnetic field that were consistent with the crossing of Venus into a dense dust trail associated with 122P/de Vico, potentially even producing meteor showers on the planet itself.